 The SAGE program is one component of Towson University's cultural diversity and student retention plan.
 Program resources are used to foster academic achievement, personal development, and campus wide involvement among entering students from diverse backgrounds.
-The SAGE program's original mission continues and has expanded to include any entering freshman who wishes to participate.
+The SAGE program's original mission continues and has expanded to include any entering freshman that wishes to participate.
 SAGE program participants are assigned a peer mentor and participate in various activities that enhance academic, budget management, and decision-making skills.
 Participants also expand their knowledge of diverse cultural groups, career development strategies, and participate in networking opportunities.